unreal55/mtouch-quiz/readme.txt

 == Description ==

 Create a multiple choice quiz (or exam).
 This plugin was written with learning and mobility in mind.
 The quiz interface is touch friendly.
-You can: specify hints based on answer selection, as well as give a detailed explanation of the solution; choose multiple correct answers, and specify when the correct answers are displayed; specify if a question may be attempted only once or many times; specify point values for each question; include customized start and finish screens; randomly order questions and/or answers; and more.
+You can: specify hints based on answer selection; give a detailed explanation of the solution; choose multiple correct answers; specify when the correct answers are displayed; specify if a question may be attempted only once or many times; specify point values for each question; include customized start and finish screens; randomly order questions and/or answers; and more.
 This plugin was built by pillaging the Quizzin plugin written by Binny V A, but please do not blame him for my ruining his plugin!

 == Installation ==
 Best way to install is via the "Add New Plugins" feature inside your WordPress dashboard.
 Or...